andreaTP/crd2j/Readme.md

 ```

-TODO: handle x-kubernetes-preserve-fields
+TODO: handle x-kubernetes-preserve-fields -> Importante!!!
-TODO: better namings
+TODO: better namings / find a better name for the library and the repo
-TODO: refactor the read and write part from to disk
+TODO: add a CI